-Carrara Pro 4
+Carrara Pro 4 full review

 From what was originally a curious hybrid of pre-PowerPC old-timers Infini-D and Ray Dream Studio, Carrara has evolved into a 3D design package of genuine power and elegance.
 Now at version 4, the program has dropped its ‘Studio’ tag and instead comes in two flavours.
 For lower-end users there is Carrara Standard, while for more advanced users there is Carrara Pro.
 Both versions of the software represent excellent value for money.
 For 2D designers looking to make the jump into the third dimension, Carrara offers a painless introduction to the genre – and the software doesn’t neglect its existing user base, offering a raft of attractive new features.